Cashel, County Tipperary: Ecclesiastical history

-Post Reformation
+Post-Reformation

-Roland, a Geraldine (1553–1561), was created Archbishop by the Roman Catholic Church at the recommendation of Queen Mary.
-After a vacancy of six years, Maurice FitzGibbon (1567–1578), a Cistercian abbot, was promoted to the archbishopric by Pope Pius V, but James MacCaghwell (McCawell) was put forward by Elizabeth I of England.
-Thus began the Anglican religion at Cashel.
+Roland, a Geraldine (1553–1561), was created Archbishop of Cashel at the recommendation of Mary I. After a vacancy of six years, Maurice MacGibbon (1567–1578), a Cistercian abbot, was promoted to the archbishopric by Pope Pius V, but James MacCawell was put forward by Elizabeth I. Thus began the Anglican religion at Cashel.
 FitzGibbon, who belonged to the royal Desmond family, being deprived of his see, fled to France and passed into Spain where he resided for a time at the Court.
 He conferred with the English ambassador at Paris to obtain pardon for leaving the country without the Queen's sanction, and to get permission to return.
 In this he failed, and going back to Ireland secretly he was arrested and imprisoned at Cork, where he died in 1578.
 On the death of MacCaghwell, Elizabeth advanced Miler MacGrath, a Franciscan and Bishop of Down, to the See of Cashel.
 He held at the same time four bishoprics and several benefices, out of which he provided for his numerous offspring.
 Having occupied the see for fifty-two years, he died in 1622.
 His monument in the ruined cathedral bears an epitaph written by himself.

 Dermot O'Hurley, or Diarmaid Ó hUrthuile, of Limerick, a distinguished student of the university of Louvain in the Duchy of Brabant and professor at Reims in France, was appointed Archbishop of Cashel in 1581 by Pope Gregory XIII.
-Having presided over the Roman Catholic diocese secretly for two years, he was discovered and brought before the Lord Justices at Dublin, was tortured upon his refusal to take the Oath of Supremacy to the English crown and was subsequently hanged outside the city on 20 June 1584.
+Having presided over the Catholic diocese secretly for two years, he was discovered and brought before the Lord Justices at Dublin, was tortured upon his refusal to take the Oath of Supremacy to the English crown and was subsequently hanged outside the city on 20 June 1584.

 Following his killing by a relative c.
 1724, the severed head of Rapparee and local folk hero Éamonn an Chnoic was displayed spiked upon Cashel Gaol until some local men removed it and gave the head to O'Ryan's sister, who arranged for a Catholic burial.